-- On Tuesday, February 17, 2009 students should arrive at McMaster University (Psychology Building) between noon and 1pm, ready to compete.
+- 1. On Tuesday, February 16, 2010 students should arrive at McMaster University (Psychology Building) between noon and 1pm, ready to compete.
 We will all meet in the lobby of the Psychology building.
 The Brain Bee begins at 1pm and will end at about 4:30pm.
 Campus maps can be found on the Brain Bee web site. - 2.
 Teachers are encouraged to come and support their students, but students are more than welcome to attend on their own if a teacher is not available. - 3.
 Students, parents, teachers, and friends are all welcome to come and watch, even if they are not competing. - 4.
 Enjoy the competition, reception and awards ceremony.
 There are prizes for the 1st, 2nd, and 3rd place winners, and certificates and prizes for all the competitors.

-Contact Dr. Judith Shedden at shedden@mcmaster.ca if you have any questions about the competition.
-And also if you have ideas for how we might make it better!
+Contact Dr. Judith Shedden at shedden@mcmaster.ca or Katherine Holshausen at holshak@mcmaster.ca if you have any questions about the competition, and also if you have ideas for how we might make it better!